DataDog/integrations-extras/komodor/README.md

 ## Setup

-Once logged into the Komodor platform you can easily install our pod-based agent on each Kubernetes cluster by using a Helm chart or Kustomize - here is a [quick overview][2] of installing the agent.
+Once logged into the Komodor platform, you can easily install our pod-based agent on each Kubernetes cluster by using a Helm chart or Kustomize - here is a [quick overview][2] of installing the agent.

 Once the agent is install you can begin with the Datadog integrations listed below, when they're completed you can enrichen deployment and service metadata with dynamic links and annotations listed below.